rapmd73/JackrabbitRelay/README.md

         A base of 1 for BTC is to purchase 1 BTC.
     * `Quote` is the value of the asset in its quote currency.
-For example, if you want to purchase BCH/BTC using the price value of BTC, then you specify your amout in the quote currency.
+For example, if you want to purchase BCH/BTC using the price value of BTC, then you specify your amount in the quote currency.

 * `Leverage`: For binanceusdm and ftx, this sets the leverage amount